LogoLogo

 The Tripp 22, now called the Angler 22, is a bass fishing boat used in waters of nearby Buzzards Bay.
 Interestingly, this boat is built from modified tooling originally acquired from Palmer Scott at Marscott Plastics, who had built and sold the Marscott 23 fishing boat in the 1950's.
 This is a picture of Jay Picotte's Angler 22, Waterlily, built in 1983.
 Click here for a larger view.

 Incidentally, F.L.
 Tripp was a dealer for O'Day in the 1970's.
-O'Day had a landlocked plant in Fall River only 15 miles away and often used Tripp's facilities for testing and rigging out their boats.
+O'Day had a landlocked plant in Fall River only 15 miles away and often used Tripp's facilities for testing, rigging and commissioning their boats.
 And, coincidently, your webmaster took delivery of his brand new O'Day 27 on chilly April morning in 1975 from these very same Tripp docks.

 1